realnews-gateway/emergency-publishing-system/emergency-channel/distributor/overview.md

 All distributed content must:

-- Be signed by the Emergency Channel
+- Match the sanitized output produced by the Emergency Channel
-- Pass signature verification before distribution
+- Remain unmodified during distribution
-- Be served exactly as received
+- Contain no injected metadata or tracking identifiers
-- Never include injected metadata or tracking identifiers
+- Pass internal integrity checks before delivery

-Integrity is enforced at every stage of the distribution pipeline.
+Integrity is enforced at every stage of the distribution workflow.

 ---